Nominations for Spotlighting Our Success 2025

 Laura Estrada, College Nurse, Student Health Services

+As our college nurse, she consistently goes above and beyond for both her department and the students on campus.
+Laura is a compassionate and dedicated healthcare professional who approaches every student interaction with empathy, ensuring they feel heard, supported, and cared for.
 She is an invaluable resource to our campus, providing not only medical care but also education and advocacy for student health and wellness.
 Laura is proactive in addressing student needs, whether by coordinating services, developing health initiatives, or simply being a reassuring presence for those in distress.
 She works tirelessly to support her colleagues, fostering a collaborative and positive environment within the department.
+Her commitment to student success extends beyond the clinic—she actively engages in campus-wide efforts to promote well-being, ensuring that students have the resources they need to thrive.
+Laura’s dedication, kindness, and unwavering support make a lasting impact on our campus community, and she is truly deserving of this recognition.

-Tanya Gomez, Lead Food Service Worker, Classified
+Tanya Gomez, Lead Food Service Worker, Food Service

 Tanya always goes above and beyond to make every experience a great one.
 She serves her customers with a great attitude and always has a smile on her face.
 She makes every interaction a personal one and always puts her customers first.

 Matthew consistently demonstrates exceptional dedication and responsiveness, always going above and beyond to assist his colleagues across campus.
 His enthusiasm for supporting others is evident in the proactive and timely manner in which he addresses challenges, ensuring that tasks are completed efficiently and effectively.
 Whether troubleshooting urgent issues, providing guidance, or streamlining processes, Matthew’s contributions directly enhance the success of numerous departments.
-His collaborative spirit, problem-solving abilities, and commitment to excellence make him an invaluable asset to the SBVC team
+His collaborative spirit, problem-solving abilities, and commitment to excellence make him an invaluable asset to the SBVC team.

 Marie Maghuyop, Student Engagement Specialist, Office of Student Life

+I'm honored to nominate Marie for the Outstanding Service Award due to her dedication to students and colleagues.
+As an integral part of Student Life, Marie has consistently gone above and beyond to enhance student experiences over her last five years here at Valley.
+For example, she works tirelessly with student clubs to ensure that they are supported.
+Her leadership in the SBVC Votes initiative was essential in increasing student voter engagement and empowering students to participate in the electoral process.
+These events have really improved student life, and she is always supportive of her student workers.
 Beyond her direct work with students, Marie is also an advocate for her colleagues.
 As the Creative Director of the API Association, Marie cultivates an inclusive and engaging community, using her creativity to foster cultural connection on campus, such as with the AMAZING work she did last year with API History Month.
 Plus, you all know THE shirts.
 They're stunning, and that was all Marie.
 Additionally, through the Participatory Governance Task Force, she represents classified professionals, working to ensure those voices are heard in institutional decision-making processes, and she represents classified professionals at the district level in the SBCCD HR Diversity, Equity, and Inclusion Advisory Committee.
 And why are we at the max character limit now?
 Because Marie does A LOT for both her students and colleagues.

 Maria Notarangelo, Librarian, Library

 Maria is an outstanding reference librarian whose dedication to student success goes beyond the library’s walls.
 I’ve seen in-person how she provides exceptional research support, helping students navigate databases, refine search strategies, and develop confidence in their academic work.
 Her ability to make research approachable ensures that students of all backgrounds feel supported.
 I’ve seen firsthand how she’s impacted students' lives and educational endeavors.
+Beyond one-on-one assistance, she actively collaborates with faculty to integrate library instruction into courses and participates in campus outreach events, bringing library services directly to students.
+Her commitment to accessibility, engagement, and student learning makes her an invaluable resource to our college community.

 Debbie Orozco, Counselor, Counseling & Matriculation

 I enthusiastically nominate Debbie for the Outstanding Service Award.
 She exceeds her counseling duties by utilizing Spanish to communicate with parents and students, ensuring equitable access to information.
 She extends her support by visiting high schools, taking on overload to support students in the evenings and during Peak registration, and managing our counseling Instagram account.
 She contributes to the AB 928 taskforce by working on Starfish education plan drafts and providing input on catalog rights and CalGETC implementation.
+Debbie presented at last year's Counselor Conclave conference and continues to represent us annually in her CTE Liaison role.
+During our Annual Grad Fest event, she remained late to ensure every student received assistance and helped with cleanup—demonstrating her commitment extends beyond scheduled hours.
+Her dedication extends to committee work on Scholastic Standards and as a Student Services Senator in Academic Senate.
+These roles show her commitment to academic excellence and advocating for student needs.
+As a SBCCD Region 9 mentor, Debbie guides graduates in their master's program in counseling, increasing our diverse faculty applicant pool and creating an inclusive environment for students.
+Colleagues identify her office as a "go-to" safe space, reflecting the trust she has earned.
+Debbie's exceptional service, bilingual outreach, committee participation, and compassionate presence make her ideal for this award.

 Isabel Shepard, Adjunct, Health Science/Nursing